Right now, a lot of people are getting fired because of Internet mobs.

 For law students now thinking that “diploma privilege plus” might seem like a *great* idea, a word of caution.
 “Lawyers pay our law school fees!
 No exam, we can get straight down to work!”
 Sure, fine.
 The problem is that, unlike in the U.S., before you can get admitted you have to get a job – and get a law firm to commit to keeping you on its payroll for a fixed two year term up front – before you can practice.

 The law grad/job availability ratio in the UK is something like 6:1 in any given year, 10:1 (or worse!) for barristers.
-I dread to think what it will look like in September 2021.
+I dread to think what it will look like in September 2021, after four admission cycles (two per annum) dealing with COVID-19.

-There are cultural reasons for this.
-But there are also economic ones, and the apprenticeship requirement is one of them.
-I have a number of close personal friends who tripped up on that final leg of the race to admission.
+There are cultural reasons for this, as well as legal ones (e.g. the fact that England operates a loser-pays system for litigation costs).
+But there are also economic ones relating to hiring entry-level candidates.
+The apprenticeship requirement is one of them.
+I have a number of close personal friends who attended elite universities but tripped up on that final leg of the race to admission, and now work in legal-adjacent fields like risk and compliance – but who are not lawyers.